langchain-ai/langchain-aws/README.md

 ## Features

-- **LLM Classes**: Includes LLM classes for AWS services like Bedrock and SageMaker Endpoints, allowing you to leverage their language models within LangChain.
+- **LLMs**: Includes LLM classes for AWS services like [Bedrock](https://aws.amazon.com/bedrock) and [SageMaker Endpoints](https://aws.amazon.com/sagemaker/deploy/), allowing you to leverage their language models within LangChain.
-- **Retrievers**: Supports retrievers for services like Amazon Kendra and Bedrock KnowledgeBases, enabling efficient retrieval of relevant information from these sources.
+- **Retrievers**: Supports retrievers for services like [Amazon Kendra](https://aws.amazon.com/kendra/) and [KnowledgeBases for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/), enabling efficient retrieval of relevant information from these sources in your RAG applications.
-- **Graphs**: Provides components for working with AWS Neptune graphs within LangChain.
+- **Graphs**: Provides components for working with [AWS Neptune](https://aws.amazon.com/neptune/) graphs within LangChain.
 - **More to come**: This repository will continue to expand and offer additional components for various AWS services as development progresses.

 **Note**: This repository will replace all AWS integrations currently present in the `langchain-community` package.
 Users are encouraged to migrate to this repository as soon as possible.